xiaohunying/notes/hadoop/README.md

 # Apache Hadoop

-the core of Apache Hadoop consiss of
+the core of Apache Hadoop consiss of a story part (HDFS) and a processing part (a MapReduce programming model).

+### HDFS

-- a story part: Hadoop Distributed File System **HDFS**
+Hadoop Distributed File System

-- a processing part: a **MapReduce** programming model
+### MapReduce

+- map
+- shuffle
+- reduce

+## Hadoop modules

 The base Apache Hadoop framework is composed of the following modules: